SarthakB11/MuseTalk/README.md

 This script applies super-resolution to videos using a pre-trained model from TensorFlow Hub.
 It enhances the quality of the input video by upscaling each frame using a super-resolution model and outputs the processed video.

 ## Features
-- Supports super-resolution using the ESRGAN model.
+- Supports super-resolution using the GFPGAN/ESRGAN model.
 - Processes input videos frame by frame.
 - Maintains the original audio from the input video.
 - Outputs a high-quality video with enhanced resolution.